-Healthcare and Emerging Markets Businesses
+Select Developed and Emerging Markets Businesses

-This segment is responsible for the worldwide design, manufacture, sales and distribution of the Company's healthcare products, primarily urological and surgery-related products, throughout most of the world.
-This segment also includes the responsibility for the sales and distribution of most of the Company's dental products, including most dental consumables, sold in Eastern Europe, Middle East, South America, Latin America, Asia (excluding Japan) and Africa.
+This segment has responsibilities for sales and distribution of chairside consumable, endodontic and dental laboratory products within certain European regions, Japan and Australia.
+This segment also includes the responsibility for the sales and distribution of most of the Company's dental products, including most dental consumables, sold in Eastern Europe, Middle East, South America, Latin America including Mexico, Asia and Africa.